barseghyanartur/jsphinx/README.md

   The provided ``download_adapter.js`` ensures that files are downloaded and shown in-line.

 See the [faker-file documentation][faker-file documentation] as a demo.
+Click on any ``See the full example`` link to see how it works.

 ## License